PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 end
 ```

-### Materials for linear deformation analysis

-The module `MatDeforModule` provides functions to convert between vector and matrix (tensor) representations of stress and strain.
-Further, functions to rotate stress and strain between different coordinate systems (based upon the model-reduction type, 3-D, 2-D, or 1-D) are provided.

-Currently  there are material types for isotropic and orthotropic linear elastic materials.
-The user may add  additional material types by deriving from `AbstractMatDefor` and equipping them with three methods: (1) compute the tangent moduli, (2) update the material state, (3) compute the thermal strain.

-For full generality, material types  should implement these methods for fully three-dimensional, plane strain and plane stress, 2D axially symmetric, and one-dimensional deformation models.

 ## Algorithms

 Solution procedures and other  common operations on FEM models  are expressed  in algorithms.
 Anything that algorithms can do,  the user of FinEtools  can do manually, but to use an algorithm is convenient.